 - Return to step 1 and repeat indefinitely!

-To read more about this ongoing process, check out Kim Myher’s session on how to become an event design pro.
+To read more about this ongoing process, check out Kim Myhre’s session on how to become an event design pro.

 By applying the principles of design thinking to virtual event design, you can not only plan the best possible event for your audience, but you can also learn from your event in order to continuously improve your virtual event offering!